-One of the most sought-after beaches in Vancouver, Kitsilano Beach (known as Kits Beach to locals) is not just a beach.
-There’s ample green park space for sunbathers and several volleyball courts established on the sand.
-There’s also Kitsilano Pool, which is Vancouver’s only saltwater swimming pool, and snack options, such as Starbucks, across the road.
+One of the most sought-after beaches in Vancouver, Kitsilano Beach (known as Kits Beach to Vancouver residents) is not just a beach.
+There’s ample green space for sunbathers and several volleyball courts established on the sand.
+There’s also the Kitsilano Pool, which is Vancouver’s only saltwater swimming pool, and snack options, such as Starbucks, across the road.
 The walk from Kits around the bend to Granville Island is a local favorite, due to its views of the city and surrounding mountains.

-Located in Pacific Spirit Regional Park, Wreck Beach is North America’s largest naturist beach, stretching for 7.8 kilometers (4.8 miles) near the University of British Columbia campus.
+Located in Pacific Spirit Regional Park, Wreck Beach is North America’s largest naturist beach, stretching for 7.8 kilometers (4.8mi) near the University of British Columbia campus.
 The world-renowned clothing-optional beach attracts both locals and visitors.
-It’s also an excellent sunset spot, thanks to its perfect westerly position.
+It’s also an excellent sunset spot, thanks to its perfectly west-facing position.

-Ambleside Beach sits in Ambleside Park in West Vancouver.
-It’s a favorite with locals for a number of reasons.
+Ambleside Beach sits in Ambleside Park in West Vancouver, and is a favorite with residents for a number of reasons.
 Firstly, there’s a large off-leash area for dogs, so they don’t have to miss out on the fun.
 Secondly, the views of Stanley Park and the Lions Gate Bridge are unbeatable.
 Thirdly, there’s a large waterfront walking path that stretches throughout the park.